At a glance

 - The national welfare index (NWI) includes overall 20 activities that raise and diminish welfare.

 - The NWI reached its peak in 1999 and declined afterwards until 2005.
-Since then it fluctuates only slightly while GDP was mainly rising.
+An upward trend has been observed since 2013.

 GDP indicates the economic performance of an economy and has been recognised as an internationally comparable statistical parameter.
-However, GDP does not measure social welfare.
+However, GDP is not a suitable measure of social welfare.
 The main criticisms include the fact that GDP does not take into account distribution of income and does not incorporate voluntary work and housework.
 Furthermore, it does not include costs through damage to the environment.
 Thus it does not show decreases in natural capital.
-Crime, drug abuse and car accidents tend to have a positive effect on GDP.
+So-called defensive expenses to combat crime, drug use or the subsequent costs of traffic accidents even tend to have a positive effect on the GDP.

 The NWI has been developed as an indicator that takes account of such criticism.
 Based on consumption expenditure, it contains bonus and malus components, depending on whether they contribute to welfare or not.
 Greater income inequality lowers the value of the index.
+Environmental costs and consumption of non-renewable resources are examples of negative categories, voluntary work and housework for positive categories.
 The NWI has been increasingly used by the German Federal States (Diefenbacher et al. 2016, in German only).

 Assessing the development